fransie/binary-msan/README.md

 # binary-msan

-This tool is a PoC of a binary-only implementation of LLVM's Memory Sanitizer ([their paper](https://doi.org/10.1109/CGO.2015.7054186)).
+This tool is a PoC of a binary-only implementation of LLVM's Memory Sanitizer (see [their paper](https://doi.org/10.1109/CGO.2015.7054186)).
 It finds usage of uninitialised memory for conditional branching, syscalls and pointer dereference.
-Binary-msan depends on the binary rewriting toolchain zipr (their papers:
-[zipr](https://doi.org/10.1109/DSN.2017.27) and [zipr++](https://doi.org/10.1145/3141235.3141240)).
+Binary-msan depends on the binary rewriting toolchain zipr (see their papers [zipr](https://doi.org/10.1109/DSN.2017.27) and [zipr++](https://doi.org/10.1145/3141235.3141240)).

 ## Set-up